ewanhowell5195/customOptiFineCapeServer/readme.md

 # Remove Notifications

-If you want to disable the notifications that show whenever you start the program, in the shortcut you just made to the file, right click it and go to `Properties`.
+If you want to disable the notifications that show whenever you start the program, open the `settings.json` file and change `notifications` from `true` to `false`.
-In the `Target` text field, add a space after the file path and add `-silent`
+If you do not have a `settings.json` file, run the program once and it will appear.

 # Uninstallation

 To uninstall this, you need to open your `hosts` file again and remove `127.0.0.1 s.optifine.net`

+# Confirmed Working Versions

+- Optifine
+- Forge + OptiFine